Opinion | Yes, Kamila Valieva should be skating in Beijing

 Beyond law, the ethical calculus is also in Valieva’s favor.
 Valieva is a world-class competitor but also a child who should be safeguarded by the adults and organizations charged with her care.
 Does anyone believe that she personally schemed to find a cocktail of heart drugs?
 There is a lot of speculation about the metabolic effects of trimetazidine but no peer-reviewed evidence that it enhances performance.
 Benjamin J. Levine, one of the world’s leading experts in cardiology and exercise science, opined that there was “zero” chance that trimetazidine would improve her performance.
 Even peers who think she should not skate allow that she would be a star regardless, suggesting that fairness to competitors is not the issue so much as the integrity of the anti-doping movement.

 Which brings us to the bear in the room: Russia’s doping history.
 Punishing Russia for its trespasses arguably requires punishing its athletes — that’s how sanctions work.
-The International Olympic Committee’s response to Russian doping has been to allow individual athletes to compete, but not allow the Russians to fly their flag, a sometimes-laughable approach.
+The International Olympic Committee’s response to Russian doping has been to allow individual athletes to compete, but not allow the Russians to fly their flag, a sometimes laughable approach.
 The effort, however, also reflects the human values the Olympics represent and the general sense among athletes that sanctions shouldn’t be on the table in sports.
-A corrupt nation-state should not be able, year-in and year-out, to deprive its best young athletes of the opportunity to compete against their peers.
+A corrupt nation-state should not be able, year in and year out, to deprive its best young athletes of the opportunity to compete against their peers.

 I get the instinct that because Valieva tested positive she should not skate.
 I was in the race in 1983 when Jarmila Kratochvílová of Czechoslovakia set the still-standing 800-meter world record.
 That record is widely understood to have been the product of doping.

 I later helped set up the world’s first random out-of-competition drug-testing program for USA Track & Field, and I drafted the White House’s negotiating document that helped establish the World Anti-Doping Agency.
 I’ve learned that anti-doping efforts are strong only if they have integrity.
 Decisions can’t be only politically expedient; they have to be based in law and evidence.
 Taking down a brilliant kid whose adults may have abused rather than safeguarded her isn’t the way to fix what’s broken about the anti-doping movement.